 Forms a Strong Foundation to Branch Into Other Fields

-Because corrective exercise is such a complete approach to biomechanics, kinesiology, and exercise science, it can form a worthy foundation for other branches of exercise science.
+Because corrective exercise is such a complete approach to biomechanics, kinesiology, and exercise science, it can form an excellent foundation for other branches of exercise science.

-Practices such as previously mentioned strength and conditioning and physiotherapy lead significantly on the core principles of corrective exercise.
+Practices such as strength and conditioning and physiotherapy lead significantly to the core principles of corrective exercise.

 Having a corrective exercise certification or qualification is often a good way to gain entry as a candidate in many sports science and sports medicine programs.